 You relax.
 Find ways to ease your mind and body.
 Life is hard and even harder in a narcissistically abusive relationship but you must find a way to manage your emotions.
 If you have to walk, find the courage to do it.
 I learned this the hard way and nearly died.

 Stop freaking out about everything.
-Accept the things you can’t control and do the best with what you can control.
+Accept the things you can’t control and do your best with what you can control.
 Celebrate small victories and put up boundaries if something or someone is hurting you.
 Life is too short to keep trying to fix broken people and things.
 Most important, stop breaking your own heart.